 Yes, yellow bells are vigorous growers.
-They can quickly fill a space with its beauty, though this can be a problem outside of their native zone.
-Because of their fast-growing nature, yellow bells can become invasive weeds.
+This shrub can quickly fill a space with its beauty, though this can be a problem outside of its native zone.
+Because of their fast-growing nature, yellow bells can become invasive.

 How big do yellow bells get?

 Yellow bells are considered a shrub, or small tree, and reach heights up to 9 feet tall, though they are most often seen between 4 and 6 feet tall.

 Do hummingbirds like Tecoma stans?

 Yes.
 And because this shrub flowers from spring to fall, Tecoma stans will attract hummingbirds for months on end.

 “ENH783/ST625: Tecoma Stans: Yellow Elder.”
 Ufl.Edu, https://edis.ifas.ufl.edu/publication/ST625.